 Infection is caused by inhaling the dust from dried bird faeces or dry eye and nasal secretions from infected birds.

 Symptoms of Psittacosis may be often associated with the flu (flu-like) and include:

 - abrupt onset of headache

 Thankfully, the disease is uncommon in commercial poultry flocks.
-There has been reported cases in cattle ,sheep, horses, cats and dogs.
-If the infection in contracted treatment involves specific and effective antibiotic therapy.
+There have been reported cases in cattle, sheep, horses, cats and dogs.
+If the infection is contracted, treatment involves specific and effective antibiotic therapy.